BYUIDSconsulting/aboutus/_services/consulting-class.md

 weight: 2
 ---

-The Data Science Consulting class works in tandem with [The Research and Business Development Center](https://www.rbdcenter.org/data-analytics/) to deliver client specific needs with our Senior class students.
-These projects are important to the students and to you.
+The Data Science Consulting class works in tandem with [The Research and Business Development Center](https://www.rbdcenter.org/data-analytics/) to deliver client-specific needs with our Senior class students.
+These projects are essential to the students and you.
 We want the results to make a business impact.

 ## Details

 - __Hours:__ Each team supplies 30-40 hours a week of focused work on your project.
 The projects last 12 weeks.
 - __Skill Level:__ Most of the students are Seniors with course work completed in machine learning, statistical analysis, data wrangling, data visualization, database programming.
-They have worked on multiple team based projects prior to this experience.
+They have worked on multiple team-based projects before this experience.

 ## Project Examples

-- We work from your SQL database through to the interactive dashboards with all the connections and interactions for your company needs.
+- We work from your SQL database to the interactive dashboards with all the connections and interactions for your company needs.
-- We support proof-of-concept development for new business ventures.
-Supporting investigations into data sources and automation for client applications.
+- We support proof-of-concept development for new business ventures - investigations into data sources and automation for client applications.
 - We develop, implement, and test predictive machine learning models for applications like store placement, customer retention, and product marketing.
-- We help your team build report and data automation routines to improve business decision making.
+- We help your team build report and data automation routines to improve business decision-making.

 ## Industry Clients